isaiaholadapo/api-geodatabase/index.md

         return response, 201
 ```
-We imported Resource from flask_restful and use it in creating the class `Coordinate` this enables us to add the post method to the class, this means that it will accept only a post request.
-The response variable will be returned to the users after each submission, if the form is not saved successfully the default response will be returned with a status code of 400(bad requested) which means the request was not fulfilled but if the form was saved successfully the response is an update to 'Coordinate saved successfully' and the status code changed to 201(created) which means the request has been fulfiled.
+We imported Resource from flask_restful and used it in creating the class `Coordinate` this enables us to add the post method to the class, this means that it will accept only a post request.
+The response variable will be returned to the users after each submission.
+If the form is not saved successfully, the default response will be returned with a status code of 400(bad requested) which means the request was not fulfilled but if the form was saved successfully the updated response is an update tis returned  `Coordinate saved successfully` and the status code changed to 201(created) which means the request has been fulfilled.

-In other to make the resource accessible, we will create an endpoint using the api object that was created earlier and the  `add_resource()` method from flask_restful.
-The add_resource() accepts some parameters such as the route and the endpoint. let's create our first endpoint.
+In order to make the resource accessible, we will create an endpoint using the api object that was created earlier and the  `add_resource()` method from flask_restful.
+The add_resource() accepts some parameters such as the route and the endpoint.
+Let's create our first endpoint.
 ```py
 api.add_resource(Coordinate, "/api/coordinate")
 ```
-We passed the Coordinate class and the endpoint as parameters to the add_resource method.
+We passed the Coordinate class and the endpoint as parameters to the add_resource() method.

 ### Get Request
 Get request is used for retrieving data from the database, in this method, we will retrieve all the data that has been saved in the geodatabase using the get request method.